 Even for nonprofit clients, you want to be sure that you set up a framework that is designed to measure the right metric for success.

-A third type of clients that you may require help in case interviews are institutions.
+A third type of client that may require help in case interviews is institutions.
 Similar to corporations and nonprofits, institutions also track metrics to measure their success.

 For an educational institution, the client may look at technology as a way to deliver courses at a lower cost per student.

 Conversely, in a government institution, the client may be interested in more completely covering the constituency.
 For example, the Department of Public Health may measure X% of vaccinations it provides for Y% of the cost of private health insurance for Z% of the population.